 photo by Myriam Santos

 Bassist and singer-songwriter Kimon Kirk’s new full-length double LP, Bikini Jardine, is slated for a summer 2026 release, following his release of Altitude in 2021.
-Bikini Jardine (whose title is a mashup of the name of the all-female punk band Bikini Kill and the Beach Boys’ guitarist Al Jardine) includes songs written with the legendary Aimee Mann, alt-country icon Robbie Fulks (the single “Dashboard Hula Doll”) and Treat Her Right’s David Champagne and features guest appearances by Mann and Gaby Moreno on vocals and NRBQ keyboardist Terry Adams on clavinet, as well as backing from Kirk’s longtime bandmates in Los Angeles and Boston.
+Bikini Jardine (whose title is a mashup of the name of the all female punk band Bikini Kill and the Beach Boys’ guitarist Al Jardine) includes songs written with Aimee Mann, alt-country icon Robbie Fulks, and Treat Her Right’s David Champagne, and features guest appearances by Mann and Gaby Moreno on vocals and NRBQ keyboardist Terry Adams on clavinet, as well as backing from Kirk’s longtime bandmates on the east and west coasts.
 Based in Los Angeles but raised in the fertile musical ground of Boston, Kirk has been the bassist in Grammy-winner Gaby Moreno’s band since 2016 and frequently collaborates with Aimee Mann as bassist, backing vocalist, and co-writer.
 He has also performed as bassist and harmony vocalist with Van Dyke Parks, Grant-Lee Phillips, Alejandro Escovedo, Rufus Wainwright, Session Americana, Amy Correia, and Sarah Borges.

 “Kimon Kirk can nail longing and regret and an existential shrug all in one lyric.
 His music makes me restless, makes me want to put down whatever book I’m reading and go out in the world to see what I’m missing and he’s not.” — Maureen Corrigan (NPR)